 Will a guest draw his/her name at random?
 If this is the case, the surprise effect will be broken for him/her, and what would imply redoing the draw or exchanging gifts?
 What we want to avoid.

 This concrete problem can be reformulated: Is there at least a fixed point in the permutation of a set with $n$ elements?
 Where $n$ is the number of guests.
 It is the famous hat-check problem.
-You can use the probabilities to solve it.

 The probability that at least one guest draws his/her name is the inverse of the probability that no one drew his/her name, that is to say: